sabymike/mongoose-relationship/README.md

 ## mongoose-relationship

+_**Note**: Maintenence on this module is deprecated.
+I had personally been using it for a project and over time have realized that bi-directional relationships in mongoose can become extremely complex and hinder performance as a project grows.
+The more I learn about mongo and designing data for it, the less likely these relationships make sense._

 A mongoose plugin that creates and manages relationships between two separate models.
 These relationships can be One-To-One, One-To-Many, or Many-To-Many.
 These changes are currently one-direction.
 If you manipulate a parents "child" property or collection, the child values will not be updated.
 Only changes made to the child model will update its parent.

 #Install